BioInfoAPS/BioInfoAPS.github.io/_episodes/02-slurm.md

 > If you do not see your job, it may have already been completed.
 > Run the job again and check within a minute.
-> Also, check you email to see if you got any message from HiperGator.
+> Also, check your email to see if you received any messages from HiperGator.
 {: .tips}

 ~~~